I-am-VarunM/ZCU104_src_power/README.md

 # FPGA-based Measurement Setup

 This repository contains the implementation of a measurement setup on an FPGA using Vivado and Vitis SDE.
 The setup includes various functionalities such as load generation, PWM generation, sensor data acquisition, and communication with a PC via UART.
+This is my work for the project **On-Chip Side Channel Attack Detection using ML** done at Karlsruhe Institute of Technology as a DAAD WISE Scholar'23.

 ## FPGA Implementation (Vivado)